kaplanz/rugby/README.md

   - Used extensively for the initial PPU and timer implementations.
 - [Nitty Gritty Gameboy Cycle Timing][nitty]: Down and dirty timing of the Game Boy's video hardware.
+- [GhostSonic's Sound Emulation Comment][gsonic]: Detailed comment discussing implementing and emulating the APU.
+- [Game Boy Sound Emulation][ns256]: A short article on the Game Boy sound hardware with the perspective of emulating it.

 ### Hardware